jeremyjohnson7/cs3630_react_hello/README.md

 ## Modifications

 ### App.js
-In this file, I added a paragraph that says `Hello world` the Welcome element from class.\
+In this file, I added a paragraph that says `Hello world` and the Welcome element from class.

 ### Welcome.js
 This is the file we wrote in the class demonstration on Monday.